-1.11.
+1.10.
 A Strategic Environmental Assessment (SEA) of the Modified Plan has been undertaken in accordance with the Environmental Assessment of Plans & Programmes Regulations 2004 (as amended).
 The Parish Council has followed these regulations and has chosen to undertake the SEA as part of a wider Sustainability Appraisal (SA).
-The SEA report (known in the regulations as the 'Environmental Report') has been prepared by independent consultants, AECOM, as part of the Government's Neighbourhood Plan Support Programme.
-It was published alongside the draft modified plan for consultation and comment and a final version of the report has been published separately.
+The draft SEA report (known in the regulations as the 'Environmental Report') has been prepared by independent consultants, AECOM, as part of the Government's Neighbourhood Plan Support Programme.
+It is published alongside the draft modified plan for consultation and comment.